Kapaleeshwarar Temple: Festivals

 The Arupathimoovar festival is the most important procession.
-It is named after the sixty-three Nayanmars who have attained salvation by their love & devotion to the all-compassionate Lord Shiva.
-All sixty-three Nayanmar idols follow the Kapaleeshwarar idol on this procession.
-During the car festival, Kapaleeshwarar is depicted holding a bow while seated on a throne, with his wife Karpagambal alongside.
-Brahma is depicted riding the ther.
-The chariot is decorated with flowers and statues, and there are huge gatherings of devotees to pull the ther.
+It is named after the sixty-three Nayanar saints.
+All sixty-three Nayanar idols follow the Kapaleeshwarar idol on this procession.
+During the car festival, Kapaleeshwarar is depicted holding a bow while seated on a throne, with Karpagambal alongside.
+Brahma is depicted as driving the ther.
+The chariot is decorated with flowers and statues; there are huge gatherings of devotees to pull the ther.
 The car festival of 1968 is documented in the documentary film Phantom India by Louis Malle.

 Religious work and saints

 There is a reference to the temple in Sangam literature of the 1st to 5th centuries and the earliest post-Sangam mention is found in the 6th century Tamil literature.
 The temple and the deity were immortalized in Tamil poetry in the works of Tevaram by poet saint belonging to the 7th century – Thirugnana Sambanthar has composed the 6th Poompavai pathigam in praise of the temple.
-Arunagirinathar, a 15th-century poet, sings praise of the temple in Tirumayilai Tirupugazh.
+Arunagirinathar, a 15th-century poet, sings praise of the temple in Tirumayilai Tirupugal.
 The 12th-century poet Gunaveera Pandithar sings about Neminathan under Theerthangar neminathar pugazh.
 Tirumayilai Prabanthangal is a compilation of four works on the temple and the deity.

+In the temple there is a shrine for Sambanthar alongside Poombavai.